 - Community Technology Centers: As part of its franchise contract renewal with the City, Time Warner Cable is launching internet-ready public computer centers in partnership with local non-profit organizations.
 40 centers will be created by 2020.
 These centers will provide free broadband access in low-income communities in Time Warner Cable’s service footprint.
 View a list of the TWC Learning Labs constructed to date.

-A key feature of DoITT's broadband strategy is working to secure stimulus funds for the benefit of New York City residents, businesses and visitors.
+A key feature of DoITT's broadband strategy has been working to secure stimulus funds for the benefit of New York City residents, businesses, and visitors.

-NYC Connected Learning has served more than 23,000 low-income sixth grade students and 50,000 public school household members with free computers, discounted broadband service, high-quality digital educational resources and digital literacy training to boost broadband adoption and educational outcomes over the last three academic years.
-During its program period, NYC Connected Learning has served 72 schools. ($22 million)
+- NYC Connected Learning served more than 23,000 low-income sixth grade students and 50,000 public school household members from 75 schools with free computers, discounted broadband service, high-quality digital educational resources, and digital literacy training to boost broadband adoption and educational outcomes between 2010 and 2013.

-NYC Connected Foundations provides over-age, under-credited students at 66 of the City's public high schools with free computers, comprehensive digital literacy training, and access to discounted broadband service.
-Over the last two years, the program has provided 5,160 students with these resources.
-Through a new, credit-bearing "Connected Foundations" course (also known as "DIG/IT"), the program facilitates sustainable adoption of broadband, and aids students in the transition to a post-secondary pathway. ($6 million)
+- NYC Connected Foundations provided 5,160 high school students who were disengaged from school and not on track to graduate with free computers, comprehensive digital literacy training, and access to discounted broadband service.
+Through a new, credit-bearing "Connected Foundations" course (also known as "DIG/IT"), the program facilitated sustainable adoption of broadband, and aided students in the transition to a post-secondary pathway at 66 public high schools.